 Can You Keep Your Cool?

 Become a better leader: One reason why leaders get overwhelmed is that they take on too much.
-In 2017, remember that you can and should delegate whenever possible.
-This opens you up to spending more time on the most important issues, rather than being bombarded with all of them.
+In 2019, remember that you can and should delegate whenever possible.
+This opens you up to spend more time on the most important issues, rather than being bombarded with all of them.

 Do You Take an Interest in Others?